Parker–Hulme murder case: Trial and conviction

 Prior to the trial, Parker had been known as Pauline Rieper.
 Her mother had been living with her father, Herbert Rieper, but the police investigations revealed that they were not, in fact, married.
 Thus, during the trial, both Honorah and Pauline were referred to with the surname "Parker".

 The trial was a sensational affair, with speculation about the girls' possible lesbianism and insanity.
 Parker and Hulme were convicted on 28 August 1954; and, as they were too young to be considered for the death penalty, each spent five years in prison.
+Hulme served her sentence at Mount Eden prison in Auckland.
 Some sources say they were released on condition that they never contact each other again, but Sam Barnett, then Secretary for Justice, told journalists there was no such condition.
 Hulme's release was unconditional, and she immediately rejoined her father in Italy, while Parker was placed on six months' parole in New Zealand, after which she left the country.

-Less than four months later, the murder was taken as strong evidence of moral decline by the Special Committee on Moral Delinquency in Children and Adolescents in what became known as the Mazengarb Report, named after its chair, Ossie Mazengarb.
+Less than four months later, the murder was taken as strong evidence of moral decline by the Special Committee on Moral Delinquency in Children and Adolescents in what became known as the Mazengarb Report, named after Ossie Mazengarb, who chaired the committee.

 Release

+Pauline Parker

 Following her release from prison, Parker was given a new identity as Hilary Nathan, and spent some time in New Zealand under close surveillance before being allowed to leave for England.
 From at least 1992, she was living in the small village of Hoo, near Strood, Kent, and running a children's riding school.
 As an adult, she became a devout Roman Catholic.
-While she has never spoken to the press, in a 1996 statement released through her sister she expressed strong remorse for having killed her mother.
+While she has never spoken to the press, she expressed strong remorse, in a 1996 statement released through her sister, for having killed her mother.
 Her sister further stated that "[Pauline] committed the most terrible crime and has spent 40 years repaying it by keeping away from people and doing her own little thing ...
 After it happened, she was very sorry about it.
-It took her about five years to realise what she had done."
+It took her about five years to realise what she had done".

+Juliet Hulme

-After her release from prison, Hulme spent time in England and the United States, later settling in England and becoming a successful historical detective novelist under her new name, Anne Perry.
-She has been a member of the Church of Jesus Christ of Latter-day Saints since about 1968.
+After her release from prison, Hulme spent time in England and the United States, later settling in Scotland and becoming a successful historical detective novelist under her new name, Anne Perry.
+She had been a member of The Church of Jesus Christ of Latter-day Saints since about 1968.
 Until 1994, it was not well-known that Perry was Hulme.
 In March 2006, Hulme/Perry stated that, while her relationship with Parker was obsessive, they were not lesbians.

+Perry died on 10 April 2023, at the age of 84.